Scott Staffanson

 Scott Staffanson (born October 1, 1960) is an American politician who is a former member of the Montana House of Representatives.
 He did not run for re-election in 2018, and his term ended on January 7, 2019.

 Early life and education

-Staffanson was born on October 1, 1960 in Richland County, Montana.
+Staffanson was born on October 1, 1960, in Richland County, Montana.
 Growing up on his family’s farm, Staffanson went to college at Montana State University, graduating in 1982.

 2012 election

-Staffanson ran for election in the 2012 Montana House of Representatives election, but withdrew on June 5, 2012 and joined David Halvorson’s campaign as its campaign manager.
+Staffanson ran for election in the 2012 Montana House of Representatives election, but withdrew on June 5, 2012, and joined David Halvorson’s campaign as its campaign manager.

 Taking office

-Staffanson was appointed to the Montana House of Representatives on August 19, 2013 by a vote of Richland and Dawson County lawmakers after the death of David Halvorson.
+Staffanson was appointed to the Montana House of Representatives on August 19, 2013, by a vote of Richland and Dawson County lawmakers after the death of David Halvorson.

 2014 election

-Staffanson ran unopposed in the Republican Party primary and won the election with a marging of almost 60% of the vote.
+Staffanson ran unopposed in the Republican Party primary and won the election with a margin of almost 60% of the vote.